 Annabelle Littoz-Monnet, professor of political science at IHEID, November 2018

-“The aim is (…) to promote a balanced debate on the potential, but also the risks and uncertainties linked to these technologies, and to answer an essential question: what decision to take in the face of uncertainty?
-The current state of nanotechnology research does not allow us to determine whether these materials are safe”.
+“The aim (…) is to promote a balanced debate on the potential, but also the risks and uncertainties associated with these technologies, and to answer a key question: what decision should be made in the face of uncertainty?
+The current state of research on nanotechnologies does not allow us to determine whether these materials are safe”.

-Source : Nanotechnology: regulating in a situation of uncertainty, Le Temps, November 12, 2018
+Source : Les nanotechnologies: regulating in a situation of uncertainty, Le Temps, 12 November 2018

 “A low-tech innovation?
 What is this strange oxymoron?
-Should we go back to the candle or to the age of the caves in
+Should we go back to candlelight or the cave age in

 instead of relying on technological progress?
-Admittedly, low-tech does not make people dream like high-tech and its futuristic applications.
-And yet, if that was where true modernity and the courage to innovate lay? (…) “Green” and intelligent technologies are presented as the key to solving the planetary challenge.
-On closer inspection, it would be dangerous to base the ecological transition on ever more complex technological innovation: high-tech often tends to accelerate our "extractive" model, to move us away from the circular economy and to provoke many social, human and political issues.
-If all high-tech is not the Eldorado promised by some, it is essential to think differently and develop, in parallel, the concept and the so-called “low-tech” initiatives.”
+Of course, low-tech does not make people dream like high-tech and its futuristic applications.
+And yet, if this was where true modernity and the courage to innovate lay? (…) “Green” and intelligent technologies are presented as the key to solving the planetary challenge.
+On closer inspection, it would be dangerous to rest the ecological transition on ever more complex technological innovation: high-tech often tends to accelerate our “extractivist” model, to move us away from the circular economy and to provoke numerous social, human and political problems.
+If all high-tech is not the Eldorado promised by some, it is essential to think differently and to develop, in parallel, the concept and the so-called “low-tech” initiatives.”

-“From our experience with asbestos and other hazardous materials, we know the list of potential risks is long.
-Environmental exposure to engineered nanomaterials is unavoidable.
+“From our experience with asbestos and other hazardous materials, we know that the list of potential hazards is long.
+Environmental exposure to manufactured nanomaterials is inevitable.

-Their harmful effects and their persistence could have significant consequences on organisms, ecosystems and food chains. (…) Industrial development is much faster than the implementation of regulations.
-In the absence of long-term monitoring and due to the lack of scientific data on the many aspects related to the toxicology and toxicity of nanomaterials, the adoption of specific regulations is slow, although the signs testifying to the dangerousness of nanomaterials nanomaterials and the risks associated with exposure to them are increasingly numerous. (…) It is necessary to adopt not only transformational policies to encourage innovation and industrial applications of green chemistry, but above all appropriate and iterative regulatory frameworks that apply the precautionary principle to guarantee safety and prevent any pollution.
-The world cannot afford to exploit the promising possibilities offered by new materials without taking into account the lessons of the past concerning the risks and damages to health and the environment. »
+Their adverse effects and persistence could have significant consequences for organisms, ecosystems and food chains. (…) Industrial development is much faster than the implementation of regulations.
+In the absence of long-term monitoring and due to the lack of scientific data on the many aspects related to the toxicology and toxicity of nanomaterials, the adoption of specific regulations is slow, although there is increasing evidence of the dangerousness of nanomaterials and the risks related to their exposure. (…) It is necessary to adopt not only transformative policies to encourage innovation and industrial applications of green chemistry, but above all appropriate and iterative regulatory frameworks that apply the precautionary principle to ensure safety and prevent pollution.
+The world cannot afford to exploit the promising opportunities offered by new materials without considering the lessons of the past regarding health and environmental risks and damages.”

-“In fact, the real subject is not the precautionary principle, but responsibility, responsibility in the broadest sense of the term, that is to say the fact of assuming the consequences of one’s choices.
-However, with new technologies, whether GMOs or nanotechnologies, at a certain threshold, dissemination makes it impossible to find responsibility.
-The objective of manufacturers is to drag things out until this threshold is reached.
-But this stage seems to me to have been reached today.
-Nanotechnologies are very widely used without any control.
+“In fact, the real subject is not the precautionary principle, but responsibility, responsibility in the broadest sense of the term, that is to say, the fact of assuming the consequences of one’s choices.
+However, with new technologies, whether GMOs or nanotechnologies, at a certain threshold, dissemination makes it impossible to determine responsibility.
+The objective of industrialists is to drag things out until this threshold is reached.
+This stage seems to me to have been reached today.
+Nanotechnologies are widely used without any control.
 We live in a system in which the industrial world invents the rules of its irresponsibility.
-We have succeeded in emptying precaution of its content and making it a purely virtual principle by making people believe, the height of hypocrisy, that it is an obstacle to development”.
+We have succeeded in emptying precaution of its content and turning it into a purely virtual principle by making people believe, the height of hypocrisy, that it is an obstacle to development.